-MIT D-Lab is working to meaningfully improve the lives of people living in poverty.
-The program's mission is pursued through interdisciplinary research and courses, technology development, and community initiatives, all of which emphasize experiential learning, real-world projects, community-led development, scalability, and impact assessment.
+MIT D-Lab works with people around the world to develop and advance collaborative approaches and practical solutions to global poverty challenges.
+The program’s mission is pursued through interdisciplinary MIT courses, research in collaboration with global partners, technology development, and community initiatives—all of which emphasize experiential learning, real-world projects, community-led development, scalability, and impact assessment.

 Courses.
 D-Lab challenges and inspires talented students to use their math, science, engineering, social science, and business skills to tackle global poverty issues.
 D-Lab offers more than 20 courses that introduce students to D-Lab's approach to co-design, design for scale, collaborative design, supply chain management, and business venture development as well as sector-specific courses on energy, mobility, water and sanitation, prosthetics, education, schools, architecture, and more.
 Many courses provide an option for fieldwork.

 Research.
-D-Lab's research groups include Biomass Fuels and Cookstoves, Off-Grid Energy, Mobile Technology, Local Innovation and Development, and Lean Research.
+D-Lab's research groups include Agriculture and Water Sanitation, Biomass Fuels and Cookstoves, Developing World Mobility, Local Innovation and Development, Mobile Technology, and Off-Grid Energy.

 International Development Innovation Network (IDIN).
 IDIN is building an international network of innovators to design, develop, and disseminate low-cost technologies that alleviate poverty.
 IDIN holds multiple design summits around the world annually and provides support to its network of over 600 inventors and social entrepreneurs from more than 50 countries.
 IDIN, an international consortium, is led by D-Lab and supported by the US Global Development Lab.